morrislaptop/error-tracker-adapter/README.md

 * [ ] [Raygun](https://raygun.io/)
 * [ ] [Bugify](https://bugify.com/)

-In addition you can use providers which will give you error tracking functionality without the use of a SaaS:
+### Local Repositories

+Local repositories like emails, logs or database are supported via the use of providers, the currently supported repositories are:

 * [X] Email Repoter via [error-tracker-adapter-email](https://github.com/morrislaptop/error-tracker-adapter-email)
 * [X] Log Reporter
+* [ ] Database Reporter

+These are provided as external packages as they often have a lot of other dependencies which don't belong in the core.

+### Grouping Trackers

-Also, you can use Group providers which will report to the any / all trackers you provide.
+Also, you can use Group trackers which can use multiple trackers in different ways:

-* [X] Chain Reporter for trying to report until one is successful (e.g. logging IF the API call to AirBrake fails)
+* [X] Chain Reporter for reporting until one is successful (e.g. falling back to a log if Sentry is down)
-* [X] Net Reporter for sending multiple reports (e.g. logging AND reporting to AirBrake)
+* [X] Net Reporter for reporting to all trackers (e.g. logging AND reporting to Sentry for redundancy)

+### Extending Things

+You can write your own provider or adapter by implementing the `Tracker` interface.
+Optionally you can use the other interfaces `Adapter`, `Provider` or `Group` and/or extend the abstract classes `AbstractAdapter`, `AbstractProvider` or `AbstractGroup` to help classify your trackers.

 ## Installation